Updated: Dec 10, 2020

 There are many types of Yoga, and much variety of interpretation by teachers and students within each style; from chanting - part of Bhakti Yoga (the Yoga of devotion), to a rigorous and repetitive physical style like Ashtanga Yoga (popular with Type A personalities).

 My introduction to Yoga came through a class of Hatha Yoga, one of the more classical forms of the physical practice.
-This route eventually took me to my Sivananda Hatha Yoga training in Rishiskesh, India, the land where Yoga originated.
+This route eventually took me to my Sivananda Yoga training in Rishiskesh, India, the land where Yoga originated.
+Unfortunately like too many other Yoga organisations, this is now an organisation under the cloud of abuse allegations.

 After over a decade of practice, and receiving the teachings of hundreds of different teachers, I've developed my own style, that usually sits under the branch of Hatha Flow.
 As the name suggests, this is more flowing than the traditional Hatha style, and intended to address some of the challenges of modern Western lifestyles, such as; anxiety, a restless mind, and stiff and aching shoulders, backs, and hips.